AI attempt 1: Calls repository, returns a string

 Roadmap

 • A design UI with live validation.
 Catch a missing arrow or an inconsistent return type before generation runs.
+The plugin’s validate and plan modes are the contract it builds on — this is the current focus.
 The notation stays the source of truth; the UI is just a faster way to author it.

 • More languages.
 C# and TypeScript next, Python after.
 The methodology works with any language that supports mocking; the plugin catches up.